Stay the night at one of the airport hotels when transiting through Brisbane Airport.

 Lost something at Brisbane Airport?
 Let us try and help you locate it.

-Our lost property team scour the International Terminal, car parks, transfer buses and the Domestic Terminal that are managed by Brisbane Airport.
+Our lost property team scour the Terminals, car parks, transfer buses.
 Property located in these Brisbane Airport managed areas can be collected from the Visitor Information desks by prior arrangement.
-You may also need to check with your airline's lost property team or the Australian Federal Police if you've lost your identification or passport.

 Whether you want to kick back and relax or find a space to get work done, Brisbane Airport has airline lounge facilities in both the Domestic and International Terminals.

 Not a lounge member?
 No worries.
-The Plaza Premium Lounge and Wellness Spa located in the International Terminal offers pay-per-use service for passengers wishing to access lounge and spa facilities.
+Plaza Premium Lounge and Aspire Lounge both located in the International Terminal offer pay-per-use service for passengers wishing to access lounge and spa facilities.

 The airport is your last chance to send a postcard from Brisbane, so make use of three Australia Post Regular (red) and Express Post (yellow) mailboxes located kerbside outside each of the Terminals.